Planting a new pond:

-- If it all seems too daunting and you don't know how to start planting your new pond - pick a Planting Scheme.
+- If it all seems too daunting and you don't know how to start planting your new pond - pick a Pond Planting Scheme.

 - Choose the correct scheme for the surface area size of your pond and we will put together a pond planting selection that caters for all the different depth pond areas for you.

 - It will include oxygenating plants, surface cover plants and plants for the shelves.

 With our ready rooted pond plants we can send out by mail order most of the year.
 We only stop when the ice is across the top of our troughs in the Nursery.

 - They have been outside in our Nursery troughs here in Leicestershire.

 - There is no need to delay.
 If you plant now they will be in your local climate and able to respond to Spring whenever that arrives in your area.

 For more information see our Tips and Advice pages: How to plant a pond